 In comparison with the Bolt, the LEAF’s interior is on the nicer side.
 However, some hard plastics make up parts of the cabin if you look hard enough.
 Overall, the quality is favorable and less likely to offend more conservative car buyers.

-A 10.2-inch infotainment screen commands attention sitting dead center in the Bolt’s dashboard.
+A 10.2-inch infotainment screen commands attention placed dead-center in the Bolt’s dashboard.
 Android Auto and Apple CarPlay come standard, as with wireless phone charging.
 Not included in any option package is navigation and a charging station locator.
 In GM’s world, Bolt drivers must rely on their smartphone apps to navigate and find the nearest available charging station.
 Doable, but an integrated solution is a lot more convenient than searching for a charging station in one app, then mapping how to get there in another app – all executed on a tiny screen.

 Neither the Bolt or the LEAF Plus are known for their engaging driving dynamics, but that is little concern to the average EV driver.
 What is important is how fast these battery-heavy hatchbacks can launch.
 Summoning 266 pound-feet of torque is a hoot jumping off the line, and the Bolt has enough power to race at a brisk pace up to 60 mph and beyond.